Television has always been free and in the early days the antenna was the only way a person could receive TV.

 - Your Antenna, VCR and DVD player will continue to work.
 You do not need a special antenna or other new home electronic devices.
 Products such as Blu-Ray DVD players offer an HD output, but are not required in any way for the digital conversion.
 They will also play your existing DVDs.
 You can purchase an HD or Digital antenna, but it may not be necessary depending on where you live.
 If you receive KBTC or other broadcast TV stations off-air and have a good signal, the same should be true with your existing antenna hooked up to a Digital TV or converter box.

-This is the converter box we are using in our lobby at KBTC.
 The installation of the converter box is simple.
 Basically, if you have hooked up a VCR or DVD player, you can hook up a digital converter box.
-Although KBTC does not recommend any particular manufacturer or vendor over another, we are providing the following links to give you some idea of prices and availability:
+KBTC does not recommend any particular manufacturer or vendor.

 Once you’ve purchased the converter, the installation is simple: